 I'll close our call today by saying that we are confident in our unique and proven business model and the underlying fundamentals for our business.
 We have a cycle-tested team with deep understanding and control of our business and a diversified business model.
 We will continue to work diligently to outperform in this changing environment while driving profitable growth and continued shareholder value.
 With that, operator, let's open up the line for questions.

 Thank you.
 We'll now be conducting a question and answer session.
-If you'd like to ask a question today, please press star one from your telephone keypad and a confirmation tone will indicate your line is in the question queue.
-You may press star two if you'd like to withdraw your question from the queue.
+If you'd like to ask a question today, please press star 1 from your telephone keypad, and a confirmation tone will indicate your line is in the question queue.
+You may press star 2 if you'd like to withdraw your question from the queue.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
-One moment please, we'll be polled for questions.
+One moment, please, while we poll for questions.
 Thank you.
 Thank you.
-Our first question will be coming from the line of Steve and Kim with Evercore ISI.
-Please receive your question.
+Our first question will be coming from the line of Stephen Kim with Evercore ISI.
+Please proceed with your question.

 Hi, this is Atishan for Steve.
 Thanks for taking the question.
 I just want to touch on the commercial and industrial side.
-At the end of last year, as mentioned, a lot of these projects were delayed mainly due to financing issues and now you're seeing these projects kind of moving forward.
+At the end of last year, it was mentioned that a lot of these projects were delayed, mainly due to financing issues, and now you're seeing these projects kind of moving forward.
 It's not so obvious why the financing environment would have improved, so any color there would be helpful.

 Thanks.
-Hey, Kish.
-Good morning, it's Robert.
-So yeah, I think some of the delays we saw projects move forward, I think folks have just come to accept the current financing environment and some of the bigger projects and those projects were justified.
+Hey, Keish.
+Good morning.
+It's Robert.
+Yeah, I think some of the delays, we saw projects move forward.
+I think folks have just come to accept the current financing environment and some of the bigger projects, and those projects were justified.
 So we've seen many of those come online.
-I would also point to, I think our teams in the field are absolutely doing a great job of executing what we call the vertical market strategy, which means they're into, they're bidding jobs and they're doing work across multiple verticals, whether you think about oil and gas, food and beverage, pharmaceutical, manufacturing.
-So I think there's share gain in there as to how the team is executing that showing up in the numbers as well.
-So I'd say a project coming online and great execution, the vertical market strategy by our field teams.
+I would also point to, I think, our teams in the field are absolutely doing a great job of executing what we call the vertical market strategy, which means they're bidding jobs and they're doing work across multiple verticals, whether you think about oil and gas, food and beverage, pharmaceutical manufacturing.
+So I think there's share gain in there as to how the team is executing that's showing up in the numbers as well.
+So that's a combo project coming online and great execution, the vertical market strategy by our field teams.

 Great.
+That's super helpful.
 Hey guys, it's Steve, Kim.
 Thanks for that.
-A second question I guess we have relates to the pricing environment.
-You know, at a high level, I think generally there's two ways that top build can benefit from pricing dynamics.
-The first one is that you can participate in manufacturers' pricing power when capacity utilization for the manufacturers is very high.
-But you can also, I think, bring your relative size to your advantage, allowing you to get preferred pricing versus your smaller competitors, maybe when capacity utilization for the manufacturers is a little lower.
-And so I think that over the last few years, you've really benefited from the former as capacity utilization has been really tight.
-But as we look forward here with utilization rates maybe dropping a little bit, some manufacturer capacity additions being announced, like just last yesterday from Knopf, I'm wondering whether or not you think that your relative competitive advantage on pricing would offset any slower rate of industry or manufacturer pricing.
-I think you could just sort of comment on that dynamic.
-Is that the way you think about it and what kind of outlook for pricing you think that we can look forward to as a result of that?
+The second question I guess we have relates to the pricing environment.
+At a high level, I think generally there's two ways that Top Build can benefit from pricing dynamics.
+The first one is that you can participate in manufacturer's pricing power when capacity utilization for the manufacturers is very high.
+But you can also, I think, bring your relative size to your advantage, allowing you to get preferred pricing versus your smaller competitors, you know, maybe when capacity utilization for the manufacturers is a little lower.
+And so I think that over the last, you know, few years, you've really benefited from the former as capacity utilization has been really tight.
+But as we look forward here with utilization rates maybe dropping a little bit, you know, some manufacturer capacity additions being announced, you know, like just last yesterday from Knopf.
+I'm wondering whether or not you think that your relative competitive advantage on pricing could offset any slower rate of, you know, sort of industry or manufacturer pricing changes.
+I think you just sort of comment on that dynamic.
+Is that the way you think about it?
+And what kind of outlook for pricing you think that we can look forward to as a result of that?

-Yeah, good morning, Steven.
-It's Robert.
-So yeah, I think you hit on some good points there.
-Obviously, material and the current environment is a fluid situation, but as you very well know from our history and conversations that we've had, we're constantly partnering and talking with the manufacturers relative to excess supply, where that excess supply exists.
+Yeah, good morning, Stephen and Robert.
+So, yeah, I think you hit on some good points there.
+Obviously, you know, material and the current environment is a fluid situation.
+But as you very well know from our history and conversations that we've had, you know, we're constantly partnering and talking with the manufacturers and relative to excess supply, where that excess supply exists.
 And you're right.
-We've had three of the four announced additional capacity expansions here, some maybe a little bit hitting in 26 and some more coming in 27.
+We've had three of the four announced additional capacity expansions here, some maybe a little bit hitting in 26, and some more coming in 27.
 So I think that's favorable for top build.
 I think if you look even at current results, I mean, the teams have done a nice job.
-We wouldn't expect necessarily any new pricing per se here in 2025, but I think you can tell the teams have done a nice job holding on and leveraging for the obviously the services and products that we provide there.
+We wouldn't expect necessarily any new pricing per se here in 2025, but I think you can tell the teams have done a nice job holding on and leveraging for obviously the services and products that we provide there.
 So we'll stay close to our manufacturing partners as material loosens up.
 And again, we have the ability to take that wherever it exists in the country and across our footprint.

 Thanks.
 So I just want to clarify, Robert, you said you don't expect new pricing in 2025.
 I guess you mean industry manufacturer pricing.
 Is that what you meant by that?